4Ax-Technologies/capture_device1/Network model.md

 to infer false positives (predicting damage when there was none).
 This would quickly become irritating for the inspection technician, who would feel personally validated when occasionally being required to step in to overrule the network, but not in 60% of cases.

 The best results were achieved by one of the two 93.6243% precision models.
-It also exhibited 100% accuracy.
-However it showed a more modest tendency
-(around 20%) towards inferring false positives.
+While it also exhibited 100% accuracy, it demonstrated a reduced tendency (around 20%) to inferring false positives.
 Occasionally the bounding box that the model overlaid onto damage did not intersect precisely.
 However the accuracy is remarkable and overall the implementation of this network would represent a significant lightening of the current burden on human resources in the particular use case.